ETBoye/calculator/README.md

 This is a simple calculator which computes expressions with integers.
 You can see it deployed at [https://calculator.etboye.dk](https://calculator.etboye.dk).

+### Features

+ - You can compute complicated expressions with integers, the usual four binary operators and brackets.
+Parsing of the input is done using [participle](https://github.com/alecthomas/participle).
+ - You can see historic calculations for sessions.
+The backend api has a paginated endpoint following the [zalando guidelines](https://opensource.zalando.com/restful-api-guidelines/#pagination).

 # Backend API